ryanlowdermilk/webapp-middleware-proxy/README.md

 #### Creating new rules base one regular expressions

 ## Special Thanks
 A special "thank you" goes to [@TomChantler](https://twitter.com/tomchantler) for his initial work on using Azure Web Apps as a reverse-proxy.
-His early work in this area is the reason this project exists.
+His early work is the reason this project exists.
 Thanks, Tom!